Emperor Group: Furniture

 Established in 1975, Ulferts is a furniture chain store in Hong Kong dealing in European brand furniture.
 In 1979, the firm started the production and sales of its proprietary mattress products under the "Ulfenbo" brand name.

-Food and Beverage
+Food and beverage

 The Group owns a diversity of restaurants, including Golden Valley, Michelin Star winner of 7 consecutive years since 2011, as well as sassy leisure outlets, dragon-i and TAZMANIA BALLROOM.

 Esports

 EES owns three professional eSports teams – G-REX (PUBG), G-REX Infinite (PUBG) and G-REX (LOL).
 Hong Kong's first professional, world champion League of Legends player Toyz, joined EES as Chief Team Manager.

 Co-working space

 Emperor Group's first co-working space, Mustard Seed, is located at Emperor Group Centre, Wan Chai, providing young entrepreneurs with resources, partnership opportunities, community affiliations as well as leasing options at a concessionary rent no higher than half of the market rental.
 The project has participated in the "Space Sharing Scheme for Youth" to support start-ups and young entrepreneurs.
+Mustard Seed is no longer in operation.